Bay-Area-Organized-Play-Foundation/bapfs/bapfs/Content/Games/index.md

 ---
+title: Games
+description: An index of all the events we have in the Bay Area.
+Visit us!
 ---
-# Games

-Pathfinder and Starfinder are very popular in the Bay Area, and our community is diverse and welcoming.
-You can join the Oakland & San Francisco Pathfinder Society [Discussion Group](https://www.facebook.com/groups/OaktownPathfinderSociety) on Facebook to ask questions and get to know your fellow tabletop players!
-You can also join the [Discord Group](#), [Slack Group](#), or the  [mailing list](#) for Bay Area Pathfinder Society.
+Our community is diverse and welcoming.
+Hop onto our [Discord group](https://discord.gg/Qj753NEXJm), [Facebook Group](https://www.facebook.com/groups/OaktownPathfinderSociety), [Slack Group](#), or  [mailing list](#) and say hello.

+Many of our lodges run games in the VTT environment.
+Below is a list of physical locations:

+### East Bay

 ##### Antioch
 - [Games of Antioch](#)

 ##### Berkeley
 - [Victory Point Cafe](#)